Skip to main content

 As these are similar behaviours these should be a unified organised system for this.
 The proposal for this is points of interest (POI).
 Each POI will have a transform property and a type assigned.
 These can then be fetch by any system wishing to interact with items and the specific domain logic can be handled there instead of on the item.
 This work will then allow the addition of more POI which could include a using position.

-Item Editor Window
+Item Editor Window (In Development)

 The current item component editor window is auto created within Unity showing the public variables.
 To improve usability and flow this will be updated.
 Items should not be for the most part unique.
 This means most settings will be moved into the creation flow editor window.
 A shortcut click will be provided from the new item editor window to create a new item using the currently selected item.
 There could be editable properties but this should populate to all items which are this setup and a warning should be displayed.